 You can download some of her publications from the Social Science Research Network (SSRN)

-Professor Hodgson directs the Criminal Justice Centre and the cross-faculty Centre for Operational Policing Research.
+Professor Hodgson is Academic Director for Research & Impact for the Arts and Social Sciences.
+She established the Criminal Justice Centre and the cross-faculty Centre for Operational Policing Research.
 She holds an LLB and PhD and has researched and written in the area of UK, French, comparative and European criminal justice.
 Her research has attracted funding from the ESRC, Nuffield Foundation, British Academy, Leverhume Trust, AHRC, the European Commission and the Home Office.

 Post Graduate Supervision